abunuwas/jwt-python-tutorial/README.md

 ### Additional resources

 Some of the articles and websites mentioned in the video are:
-- The RFC "JSON Web Token (JWT)" (https://datatracker.ietf.org/doc/html/rfc7519).
+- The RFC ["JSON Web Token (JWT)"](https://datatracker.ietf.org/doc/html/rfc7519).
 This is the reference for everything you want to know about JWTs.
-- [https://jwt.io](https://jwt.io).
+- https://jwt.io.
 This website is great for inspecting and validating JWTs.
-- The RFC "The Base16, Base32, and Base64 Data Encodings" (https://datatracker.ietf.org/doc/html/rfc4648).
+- The RFC ["The Base16, Base32, and Base64 Data Encodings"](https://datatracker.ietf.org/doc/html/rfc4648).
 This RFC describes how base encoding works, including base64url encoding, which is the type of encoding used for JWTs.
 - JWT claims website: https://www.iana.org/assignments/jwt/jwt.xhtml.
 This website contains the list of all standard claims you can find in JWTs.

 To learn more about JWTs, I also recommend Prabath Siriwardena's ["JWT, JWS and JWE for Not So Dummies!
 (Part I)"](https://medium.facilelogin.com/jwt-jws-and-jwe-for-not-so-dummies-b63310d201a3).